-On the Jotwell main page you should expect new content once or twice a week, although as we add more sections contributions may become more frequent.
-Each of the subject-specific sections will have something new at least once a month.
-In any case, every time a new review appears in any of the subject-specific sections, an excerpt with a link to the full text will also appear here on our front page at http://jotwell.com.
+On the Jotwell main page you should expect new content five times a week during the academic year, and at least four times a week in the summer.
+We take two weeks off in December and August.
+Each of the subject-specific sections should have something new at least once a month.
+In any case, every time a new review appears in any of the sections, an excerpt with a link to the full text will also appear here on our front page at https://zeta.jotwell.com.

 What is the best way to read Jotwell?